6a68/screenshots/addon/webextension/README.md

 ## Communication:

-To support communication, `background/communication.js` handles incoming messages, and `selector/callBackground.js` handles sending messages.

 The basic flow:

-1. A minimal file is loaded initially, `background/startBackground.js` which listens for clicks.
+1. A minimal file is loaded initially, `background/initUI.js`, which checks the about:config pref `extensions.screenshots.disabled` is `false`, and listens for changes to that pref.
+If the value of the `disabled` pref is `false`, then `background/startBackground.js` is called.
+The Photon-based Library button is also loaded if Screenshots is enabled.
+1. The context menu item and page action item are loaded by `background/startBackground.js`, which then listens for clicks.
 1. In response to a click, other files are loaded (these are listed in `startBackground.js`) and `main.onClicked()` called.
 2. The background page loads the content worker with `background/selectorLoader.js`
 3. `selector/shooter.js` handles most communication logic from the selector side